rohit-xo21/Ecommerce-Follow-Along/README.md

 - **Developed a backend endpoint** to receive product details and store them in the database when a user adds an item to the cart.

 ---

+## Milestone 18: Fetching Cart Items

+In this milestone, we implemented a **backend endpoint** to retrieve all products stored in a user's cart.
+Key implementations:

+- **Created a backend endpoint** to fetch cart items using the user's email.

+---